What about transport?

 You can arrive at Kielder campsite under your own steam, or we will pick you up from Hexham Train Station.
 Hexham is about 45 mins drive from Kielder campsite.
-The three collection times from Hexham are at 12pm, 3pm and 6pm.
-If you encounter delays to your rail journey let us know.
+We collect all participants at 3pm from Hexham.

-You can arrive any time during the day.
+You can arrive any time after 3pm.
 Last registration is at 9pm.
-We will check and weigh your kit, and issue you a road book, a race number, and a Race Drone (a GPS tracker).
-You give us your drop bag (to collect after stage 3), and a finish line bag that we will give to you at the end of stage 6.
+We will check your kit, and issue you a stage 1 map, a race number, a timing chip, and a Race Drone (a GPS tracker).
+You give us your drop bag (to collect after stage 3), a shoe bag (you can have a change of shoes before any stage), and a finish line bag that we will give to you at the end of stage 6.

 What about food on the Friday night?

 Everyone usually books into the Angler’s Arms for a meal.
 Book early as they fill up!

 What happens in camp on a typical race morning?

 We have hot water available from around 5:30am for breakfast.
 You get out of bed, sort your personal admin; toilet, taping up feet.
 Fill up your water bottles.
 Pack up your kit and line up for the race briefing 15 mins before the start.

 What time do the stages start each day?

 They vary, but typically 8am for the mass start.
 After reviewing performances after day 1, we may offer some slower runners the chance to start an hour or two earlier that the mass start each day, in at attempt to allow an earlier finish time.
 For the long stage, everyone will start at 7am.

 What happens during the stages.
 When will I get more water?